Therapy for Men In Pembroke Pines, FL and online

 • Learning practical tools to help manage stress or symptoms

-• Setting goals and recieving accountability for them
+• Setting goals and receiving accountability for them

 • Receiving honest, direct feedback

-Positive redults in therapy rely on consistency, honesty, and applying what you learn outside of sessions.
+Positive results in therapy rely on consistency, honesty, and applying what you learn outside of sessions.

 Don’t be ashamed to need help.
 Like a soldier storming a wall, you have a mission to accomplish.
 And if you’ve been wounded and you need a comrade to pull you up?
 So what?